MartinZuskin/Cybersecurity/Basics_of_Linux.md

 Debian is a versatile and reliable Linux distribution, widely used for a range of purposes.
 Its stability, reliability and commitment to security make it an attractive choice for various use cases, including cybersecurity.

+# 3\.
+Shell

+A Linux terminal (shell) or command line, provides a text-based I/O interface between the users and the kernel for a computer system.
+Typical is alco the term "console", but it refers to a screen in text mode rather than window.
+In the terminal window, commands can be executed to control the system.

+## Terminal emulators

+Terminal emulation is software that emulates the function of a terminal.
+It allows the use of text-based programs within a GUI.
+There are also so called command-line interfaces (CLIs) that run additional terminals in one terminal.

+## Shell

+The most commonly used shell in Linux is Bourne-Again Shell (BASH), and is part of the GNU project.
+The shell gives us many more possibilities to interact with programs and processes to get information faster.
+Besides, many processes can be easily automated with scripts that make manual work much easier.

+Besides Bash, there also exist other shells like Tcsh/Csh, Ksh, Zsh, Fish shell and others.